Custom Word Lists¶

 Interpretation: - 0.00-0.02: Very low (unusual sequences like "strengths") - 0.02-0.05: Low-moderate (e.g., "splash", "squid") - 0.05-0.10: Moderate-high (e.g., "cat", "dog", "jump") - 0.10+: Very high (very typical sequences like "mama", "see")

-Sum Log Probability: - Standard metric from Vitevitch & Luce (2004) - Negative values (more negative = less typical sequences) - Useful for replicating published research studies
+Sum Log Probability: - Standard metric originating with Vitevitch & Luce (2004); PhonoLex computes the value directly from the CMU Pronouncing Dictionary - Negative values (more negative = less typical sequences) - Useful for replicating published research studies

 Positional Probability: - Measures individual phoneme frequencies in onset/nucleus/coda positions - Independent of sequence probability (biphone) - Higher values = phonemes that occur frequently in their positions